jwkeena/plato-texts/README.md

 ```

 # How to Use
-This tool exposes a single function, getPlatoText, which accepts two arguments: first, the dialogue name, which is required; second, the Stephanus number, which is optional.
+This tool exposes a single function, getPlatoText, which accepts two arguments, each of them strings: first, the dialogue name, which is required; second, the Stephanus number and section, which is optional.

 # Example Usage
 ```javascript